 A method of transferring funds internationally.
-The simplest and least expensive method of remittance can be affected by International Cheques (bank draft) or Telegraphic Transfer.
-These are the most commonly used forms of payment for export and import trade.
+The simplest and least expensive method of remittance can be affected by Telegraphic Transfer.
+This is the most commonly used form of payment for export and import trade.

 This method of transferring funds covers Inward and Outward Telegraphic Transfers.